 Bengaluru Developer Posts Viral "I GOT FIRED" Button

 A Bengaluru software engineer, Pankaj Tanwar (known online as @the2ndfloorguy), posted a satirical hardware project described as an "I GOT FIRED" emergency button, according to ITSecurityNews.
 In an interview with ITSecurityNews, Tanwar said the mock device was presented as capable of triggering a fictional chain of retaliatory actions, publishing a company codebase, exposing .env secrets, deleting a staging database, and notifying a lawyer.
 The post included a compact programmable keypad with labeled keys such as "Gaslight Them" and a red button reading "I Got Fired," and on-screen notifications presented the scenario as a joke.
 According to ITSecurityNews, the post went viral on social media and generated mixed reactions from developers who saw it as satire about AI-driven layoffs and workplace anxiety.
-Editorial analysis: The story illustrates how developers use satire to surface security and culture concerns in the AI era, sparking public discussion without evidence of actual malicious functionality.
+The story illustrates how developers use satire to surface security and culture concerns in the AI era, sparking public discussion without evidence of actual malicious functionality.

 What happened